Bani – Ishq Da Kalma: Plot

 Eventually, Bani realizes that her husband has abandoned her, but she is determined to get her rights as a wife.
 She decides to search for him and bring him back.
 Soham offers to accompany her as an escort.
 But Rajji, who has been trying hard to make her marriage work, begs Bani not to take Sohum along.
 So, Bani refuses to let Sohum accompany her and sets out alone for Delhi, from where she plans to go to Canada.
 In Delhi, she falls into the trap of some criminals who want to use her in the flesh trade.
 But, luckily, she is rescued in time by a social worker, a lady named Anuradha, whose home becomes a refuge for Bani.
 Anuradha's daughter is about to marry an NRI named Meet.
 On the wedding day, Bani discovers that Meet is actually her husband Parmeet, who plans to marry Anuradha's daughter for money.
 Parmeet flees from the wedding when his truth is exposed.
 Anuradha said that they will arrest Parmeet but Bani disagrees.
 The reason was that Bani wanted to punish Parmeet.
 Bani went back to Parmeet but Parmeet throws Bani out of the House.
 Rajji gets pregnant and Sohum is taking care of Rajji, soon they are in love but can't say that to each other.
 When Bani's in-laws plans a picnic Parmeet plans to get Bani killed.
 They are having a picnic while Parmeet takes Bani to a boat, with the number 13 on it.
 Parmeet starts the motor and leaves Bani all alone in the boat.
 The boat moves and slowly sinks into the water.
 Bani is declared dead and the whole family is heartbroken.
 Rajji is depressed.
 However, soon after it is revealed that Bani is alive and is getting treatment in a hospital.
 She vows to make Parmeet pay.
 She meets Anuradha again who is later revealed to be Parmeet's real mother.
 However, Bani is unaware of this.
 Anuradha invites Bani to stay at her home and Bani tells her everything about Parmeet.
 Anuradha helps Bani in her plan unaware that Parmeet is her son.
 Rajji finds out Bani is indeed alive but Bani tells her everything about Parmeet was the cause of the boat incident.
 Rajji helps Bani and Anuradha.
 They help Bani disguise herself as a party girl, Maya.
 In a party, Parmeet spots Bani/Maya and is shocked.
 He thinks it's Bani and grabs her.
 But Bani/Maya slaps him and pretends to not know him.
 She calls herself Maya which confuses Parmeet but he is still not convinced.
 Bani, Rajji and Anuradha further their plan and are successful in making Parmeet believe that it is indeed Maya.
 As time passes by, Parmeet falls in love with Maya/Bani but this infuriates Bani as she only wants him to get hurt and not fall in love with her.
 However, Bani's plans are sometimes foiled by some of the family members who don't believe Bani, but Bani saves herself each time.
 Soon, Bani and Rajji expose Parmeet and he is thrown out of the house.
 Bani humiliates him and reveals everything about how she is Bani and transformed herself into Maya.
 As time passes by Bani falls in love with Parmeet as he really loves her and wins her back.
 He is thwarted each time but is successful with Rajji's help as she learns how sorry Parmeet really is.
 Parmeet and Anuradha also reunite after many problems.
 After a few months everyone is happy as Soham and Parmeet are business partners along with Bani and Rajji.
-The show ends with a happy note.
+The show ends on a happy note.